Félicette

-Félicette (/fr/) was a Parisian cat that became the first feline launched into space on 18October 1963 as part of the French space program.
+Félicette (/fr/; died 1963) was a Parisian cat that became the first feline launched into space on 18October 1963 as part of the French space program.
 She was one of 14 female cats trained for spaceflight.
 The cats had electrodes implanted into their skulls to monitor their neurological activity throughout the flight.
 During the flight, electrical impulses were applied to the brain and a leg to stimulate responses.
 The capsule was recovered 13 minutes after the rocket was ignited.
 Most of the data from the mission was of good quality, and Félicette survived the flight but was euthanised two months later for the examination of her brain.

 Félicette was designated C 341 before the flight, and after the flight, the media gave her the name Félix, after Felix the Cat.

 Centre d'Enseignement et de Recherches de Médecine Aéronautique (CERMA) modified this to the feminine Félicette and adopted it as her official name.
 Postage stamps worldwide commemorated her, and a statue with her likeness is on display at the International Space University.
 France's feline biological rocket payloads were preceded by rats and followed by monkeys.

 Background

 On 14 June 1949, a U.S. suborbital flight carried the first mammal into space, a Rhesus monkey named Albert II.
 On 3November 1957, the Soviet Union launched Laika, a stray dog found on the streets of Moscow, into space on Sputnik 2.
 She died in space but was the first animal to orbit the Earth.
 Brazilian Army colonel Manuel dos Santos Lage planned to launch a cat named Flamengo aboard the Félix I rocket on 1 January 1959, but the flight was cancelled over ethical concerns regarding the use of a cat.
 On 31January 1961, as part of Project Mercury, the chimpanzee Ham became the first hominid launched into space for a suborbital flight.
-On 29November 1961, Enos became the second chimpanzee launched into space, and fourth hominid after cosmonauts Yuri Gagarin and Gherman Titov, to achieve Earth orbit.
+On 29November 1961, Enos became the second chimpanzee launched into space, and third hominid after cosmonauts Yuri Gagarin and Gherman Titov, to achieve Earth orbit.

 The French rocket program began in 1961.
 Flights of the Véronique rocket had been reinstated in 1959 and were run by the Comité des Recherches Spatiales (CRS).
 France's base in the Sahara launched a rat named Hector on 22February 1961, causing France to become the third country to launch animals into space.
 Hector had electrodes implanted on his skull so neurological activity could be monitored.
 Two rockets with rat payloads followed on 15 and 18October.
 French scientists wanted to use larger mammals and chose cats since they already had significant neurological data.